cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

-Cylc workflows are defined in :cylc:conf:`flow.cylc` files that specify the tasks to be managed by the Cylc scheduler, the dependencies between them, and the schedules to run time on.
+Cylc workflows are defined in :cylc:conf:`flow.cylc` files that specify the tasks to be managed by the Cylc scheduler, the dependencies between them, and the schedules to run them to.

-General file syntax is described in the :ref:`File Format Reference
+The ``.cylc`` file syntax is described in the :ref:`File Format Reference
 <file-format>`.

-Legal configuration settings are documented in :ref:`workflow-configuration`.
+The configurations you can use are documented in :ref:`workflow-configuration`.

 .. _template processors: https://en.wikipedia.org/wiki/Template_processor